JumpCrypto/sol-arc/README.md

 ## Abstract
-The primary goal for the ARC Data Standard is to provide a unified interface for on chain games on Solana.
+The primary goal for the ARC Proposed Framework is to provide a unified interface for on chain games on Solana.

 ARC stands for “Action, Registry, Core”, and uses Entity-Component-System (ECS) style architecture often found in video game development under the hood.
 The key here is to separate *data* from its *execution,* while creating dynamic data structures that boost interoperability and composability.